≡ Menu

 As for those…

-And even then, we should warn you that it may still be difficult to qualify for a traditional term or whole life insurance coverage.
-This is why some folks who have received multiple DUI’s in the past may need to seek out an “alternative” product instead of a traditional term or whole life insurance policy.
+With multiple DUIs, you’re generally going to find that you’ll probably need to wait a minimum of 5 years before you will first be considered eligible for coverage.
+Even then, we should warn you that qualifying for traditional term or whole life insurance coverage may still be tricky.
+This is why some folks who have received multiple DUIs in the past may need to seek out an “alternative” product instead of a traditional term or whole life insurance policy.

 What can someone do if they can’t qualify for life insurance right now?

-Depending upon whether or not someone may be able to qualify for a traditional life insurance policy later on in his or her life, it may make sense to consider purchasing an “alternative” product such as an Accidental Death Policy or a Guaranteed Issue Life Insurance policy.
+Depending on whether someone may qualify for a traditional life insurance policy later on in life, it may make sense to consider purchasing an “alternative” product such as an Accidental Death Policy or a guaranteed-issue life Insurance policy.

 Accidental death policy defined:

 Accidental death policies typically provide a one-time payment to the beneficiary in the event of the policyholder’s accidental death.
-The amount of the payment may be based on the policy’s face value, which is the amount of coverage specified in the policy.
+The payment amount may be based on the policy’s face value, which is the coverage specified in the policy.

 It’s important to carefully review the terms and conditions of an accidental death policy before purchasing to ensure that it meets your needs and fits your budget.